 - Grief support

 If the decision has been made to stop dialysis, people usually have one question: how long can someone live with kidney failure without dialysis?
 The answer is different for each person depending on his/her medical history, other chronic conditions, percentage of kidney function and symptoms.
-Only a doctor can determine life expectancy.
 In general, hospice care may be beneficial for someone with kidney disease if they have experienced the following: